7 hobbies to do at home

 1. Learn a language

 If you’ve travelled abroad, you probably wish that you could have spoken the language.
 It makes things a lot easier when ordering food, or looking for a landmark.
 You might even consider visiting countries you haven’t thought of before, once it’s safe to do so.
 The great thing about learning a language is that you can do it in the comfort of your own home.
 There are so many online courses that you can enroll yourself into; you won’t have to spend a penny.
 I’ve been learning Spanish on an app called Duolingo and it’s free and really easy to use.
 Practice as much as possible and try writing down everything you’ve remembered – that way it should stick in your head more.

 2. Read more

 3. Write a book

 It’s been said many times that everyone has one novel of their own inside of them.
 Almost everyone has dreamed of writing a great book that thousands of people love and adore.
 The key to writing is to actually sit down and do it!
 It’s as simple as that.
 Try not to be too critical of your work.
 Even professional writers will edit their work 100 times before it sees the light of day.
 The trick is to just get some words down onto the screen.
 Throw your ideas out there and get started.
-You never know, you might have a classic on your hands.
+You never know, you might have a classic on your hands and if not, well, it’s something to pass the time!

 4. Get in the garden